Author citation (zoology): Examples to illustrate practical use

-the white-fronted goose was first described (by Giovanni Antonio Scopoli), as Branta albifrons Scopoli, 1769.
+The white-fronted goose was first described (by Giovanni Antonio Scopoli), as Branta albifrons Scopoli, 1769.
 It is currently placed in the genus Anser, so author and year are set in parentheses.
-The taxonomist who first placed the species in Anser is not recorded (and much less cited), the two different genus-species combinations are not regarded as synonyms.
+The taxonomist who first placed the species in Anser is not recorded (and much less cited), and the two different genus-species combinations are regarded as synonyms.

 An author can have established a name dedicated to oneself.
 This is rare and against unwritten conventions, but is not restricted under the Code.